selforganising/selforganising/_posts/2014-01-09-decomposition.md

 And further tests will confirm that this is a good general solution.

-Now, there is no easy way to make the cognitive leap required to recognise that this solution requires a looping structure of the kind illustrated, but the purpose of this slow and deliberate approach is to get the to the point where the programmer has a suitable framework in which to think about possible solutions.
+Now, there is no easy way to make the cognitive leap required to recognise that this solution requires a looping structure of the kind illustrated, but the purpose of this slow and deliberate approach is to get to the point where the programmer has a suitable framework in which to think about possible solutions.

-At least if a student can get to the point where they have the skeleton of a solution and some passing tests, they can concentrate on working out the core of a problem without the baggage of an ill-defined function with misconceived arguments and spurious return values--which seem to be the bane of many novice programmers in the first few days of learning to program.
+At least if you can get to the point where you have the skeleton of a solution and some passing tests, you can concentrate on working out the core of a problem without the baggage of an ill-defined function with misconceived arguments and spurious return values--which seem to be the bane of many novice programmers in the first few days of learning to program.